maxduso/CD_identification/README.md

 # Development of an Automated Method of Pit Identification
 Max Duso

 dusomasimiliano@gmail.com

+This work is licensed under a Creative Commons Attribution 4.0 International License

 This script is the result of a project focused on automating the process of identifying pits of a given shape and size in the ground.
 Inputs of the script include size and shape parameters of desire to look for, as well as a digital elevation model in which to find the pits.